jfrog/documentation/jfrog-applications/frogbot/get-started/README.md

 JFrog Frogbot is a Git bot that scans your git repositories for security vulnerabilities through the following key functions:

 1. Scans repository selected branches periodically and creates pull requests with fixes for vulnerabilities that are detected.
-2. Scans pull requests making sure no new vulnerabilities are about to enter to your code.
+2. Scans newly opened pull requests to ensure no new vulnerabilities are introduced to the codebase.

 #### Why use JFrog Frogbot?